The Journey: tourist zones, seasons and fields in between (working title)

 Potential of photography as a tool of research, potency of an image in showing the invisible will be simultaneously reassessed during my study.

-Supervision: Jan Svenungsson
+Tutor: Jan Svenungsson

 Photo: // Foto: Katarina Šoškić, 2016.